words Al Woods

 At-Home Whitening Kits

 These kits have become big business in recent years because they enable people to get the same results without having to go through the professional whitening process.
-The experts at Advanced Whitening explain that whilst these kits are potentially very effective, you need to make sure that you use a reputable one, and that you know what you are doing.
+The experts at Advance Whitening explain that whilst these kits are potentially very effective, you need to make sure that you use a reputable one, and that you know what you are doing.
 There are some at-home whitening kits which lack the necessary amount of bleaching product to have any effect.
 Furthermore, without a qualified professional doing the treatment, the mouthguard which you get in the kit may not fit you well which can cause pain or increased sensitivity.

 The Positive Effects of Teeth Whitening